 To purchase a timepiece with great heritage has been one of my goals for so long, considering the watch aficionado that I am.
-With the kind of history Hamilton has, I am convinced to look, and probably purchase, at their masterpieces.
-In this Hamilton watch review, allow me to share my top picks below.
+With the kind of history Hamilton company has, I am convinced to look, and probably purchase, at their masterpieces.
+In this Hamilton watches review, allow me to share my top picks below.

-With its sapphire crystal which makes it scratch-resistant and stainless steel case with a leather bracelet, this watch is sure to end up on your wrist anywhere you go.
+With its sapphire crystal which makes it scratch-resistant and steel case with a leather bracelet, this watch is sure to end up on your wrist anywhere you go.

 Moreover, the H70455733 can proudly withstand the waters as it’s suitable for swimming and snorkeling with its water resistance to 100 meters.

 The H70455733 doesn’t give its users hard-to-read date and time display with its luminous hands and Arabic numeral hour markers on a contrasting black dial.
 Minute markers can also be found outside, on the watch’s rim and a date display is also showcased at the 3 o’clock mark.
 To make things more accurate, the H70455733 runs on a Swiss self-winding automatic movement.

 Included in this Hamilton watch evaluation is the Hamilton Khaki H69439931.
 This silver-toned watch features a round dial with 12 and 24-hour display paired with luminous hands.